spraakbanken/swell-project/Normalization_guidelines.md

 ## Introduction

 Normalisation is not an unambiguous concept.
-There are usually several possible normalisations that are compatible with the guidelines (just as there are several possible translations of a sentence).
-But it's important to remember that a kyy purpose of the normalisation is just to make the target hypothesis explicit, and that target hypotheses exist regardless of whether we make them explicit or not.
-Another key purpose of normalisation is that we expect that the parallel text will serve as a valuable resource for development of automatic means for identifying learner errors.
-We will see later on if it's meaningful to calculate inter-annotator agreement for normalisation, and in the meantime we can only try to make the criteria as clear and useful as possible.
+There will typically be several possible normalisations that are compatible with the guidelines (just as there are several possible translations of a sentence), but this is not necessarily a problem.
+A key purpose of the normalisation is just to make the target hypothesis explicit, and that target hypotheses always exist regardless of whether we make them explicit or not.
+The other key purpose of normalisation is that we expect that the resulting parallel text will be a very valuable resource for development of automatic means for identifying learner errors, in this or in future projects.
+This resource will be valueable even if there are several ways in which the text could have been normalised.
+We will be able to see later on if it's meaningful to calculate inter-annotator agreement for normalisation, and in the meantime we will try to make the criteria as clear and useful as possible.

 ## Content